-Can I have sex when I have thrush?
+Can I have sex when I have vaginal thrush?

-It’s worth noting that, penetration can aggravate inflamed tissue, as well as increase itching and irritation.
-And inserting anything into the vagina — whether it’s a sex toy, finger, or tongue — can introduce new bacteria.
+It’s worth noting that, inserting anything into the vagina like a sex toy, finger, or tongue while having vaginal thrush can introduce a new bacteria.
 This may make your infection more severe.

 Why do I keep getting thrush?

 It’s estimated that around 20% of women are prone to yeast infections (aka Thrush).
-It is not yet clear why some women experience recurrent Thrush, however, some theories are:
+It is not yet clear as to why some women experience recurrent Thrush, however, some theories are:

-There isn’t any scientific research and evidence to suggest that the following home remedies are effective for Thrush treatment, however, some people have found relief when using the following:
+There isn’t any scientific research and evidence to suggest that the following home remedies are effective in treating vaginal thrush, However, they could give you relief if you are only experiencing mild symptoms.